Gondolin Security Design¶

 - Insert secrets at the last possible moment

-The guest can ask for things, but it does not get to choose how packets are emitted.
+The guest can ask for things, but it does not get to choose unconstrained packet emission.

 Secrets Are Never Placed in the Guest's Possession¶